kaulquappe23/a2b_human_mesh/README.md

 # Leveraging Anthropometric Measurements to Improve Human Mesh Estimation and Ensure Consistent Body Shapes

+This repository contains all functionality from the paper "Leveraging Anthropometric Measurements to Improve Human Mesh Estimation and Ensure Consistent Body Shapes".
+The trainings and evaluations mentioned in the paper can be reproduced with this repository.
+If you are only interested in the A2B models, we provide a second, reduced repository [here](https://github.com/kaulquappe23/a2b).

 ## Installation

 Create a new anaconda environment by running